 Exceptions to Concealed Carry

-Knife charges are serious and you should seek immediate assistance from a competent criminal defense attorney if you are facing these charges.
-In most cases, it is best to contact an attorney as soon as possible to discuss your options.
+Knife charges are serious and you should seek immediate assistance from a competent knife crime defense attorney in Spokane if you are facing these charges.
+It is best to contact an attorney as soon as possible to discuss your options.

 Contact Twyford Law Office at (509) 327-0777 if you have been arrested for a dangerous weapons charge.